ajwdewit/pcse/doc/reference_guide.rst

 data from an Excel file `nl1.xlsx` using the ExcelWeatherDataProvider::

     >>> import pcse
-    >>> from pcse.fileinput import ExcelWeatherDataProvider
+    >>> from pcse.input import ExcelWeatherDataProvider
     >>> wdp = ExcelWeatherDataProvider('nl1.xlsx')

 We can simply `print()` the weather data provider to get an overview of its contents::